TheBigBookMan/grad-dip/Artificial Intelligence/Machine Learning.md

 	- **Overfitting**-
 		- good performance is seen on training data, but poor erfroamcen on test data
 		- overfits to the training data- good for training but not test
+		- as training progresses, average magnitures of weight values increases
+		- higher magnitueds of weight values, more non-linear the function represented by network
+		- if function becomes too non-linear then will beging to model spurios noise in the training examples
+		- generalization performacne decreases- not good with data it hasnt seen
+		- caused by
+			- too many hidden layer units
+			- excessive training
 	- **Generalisation**-
 		- dont care how well classifier performs on examples it has trained on.
 Interested in how well it performs on examples it hasnt seen before, interested in its ability to generalise
 		- higher degree of overfitting, lower ability of classifier to generalise